coding-phoenix-12/LIMMITS25_evaluation/README.md

+ <br/><br/>

 **Bitrate** (for Tracks 2 and 3)

 We will also evaluate Bitrate as shown in the [challenge website](https://sites.google.com/view/limmits25/challenge/challenge-evaluation).
 For that we need one JSOn file from participants.
-Units JSON files for track 2 and 3  should be named  teamName_trackX_units.json. teamName should only contain English alphabets and numbers, without space or any special characters.
+Units JSON files for track 2 and 3  should be named  ``teamName_trackX_units.json``. ``teamName`` should only contain English alphabets and numbers, without space or any special characters.
 You may use upper / lower case.
 You should maintain the same team names if you are submitting for multiple tracks.
 Example units file name - ``iisc_track2_units.json`` for track 2 and ``iisc_track3_units.json`` for track 3.